Citroën SpaceTourer MPV review

 Van origins mean you can expect the SpaceTourer to be robust and easy to repair.
 Our annual Driver Power owner satisfaction survey has never covered the Citroen Dispatch before, but we’d like to think the SpaceTourer will make a showing as its popularity grows.

-The SpaceTourer has yet to feature in our Driver Power owner satisfaction survey, but the Citroen brand itself came a disappointing 25th out of 26 marques scrutinised in the most recent edition.
+The SpaceTourer has yet to feature in our Driver Power owner satisfaction survey, but the Citroen brand itself came a somewhat disappointing 18th out of 30 marques scrutinised in our 2020 results.
 Considering that Citroen expects the SpaceTourer to become popular with private-hire companies and upmarket hotels, reliability should be high on the agenda, but 15.6% of Citroen owners who participated in our survey reported at least one fault in the first year of ownership.

 Lane-departure warning, blind-spot monitoring, road-sign recognition and driver drowsiness monitor are other features designed to improve safety on long journeys – as is the active cruise control.